logseq/logseq/docs/contributing-to-translations.md

 ### Editing Tips

 * Some translations may include punctuation like `:` or `!`.
 When translating them, please use the punctuation that makes the most sense for your language as you don't have to follow the English ones.
 * Some translations may include arguments/interpolations e.g. `{1}`.
 If you see them in a translation, be sure to include them.
-These arguments are substituted in the string and are usually used something the app needs to calculate e.g. a number.
+These arguments are substituted in the string and are usually used for something the app needs to calculate e.g. a number.
 See [these docs](https://github.com/tonsky/tongue#interpolation) for more examples.
 * Rarely, a translation may need to translate formatted text by returning [hiccup-style HTML](https://github.com/weavejester/hiccup#syntax).
 In this case, a Clojure function is the recommended approach.
 For example, a function translation would look like `(fn [] [:div "FOO"])`.
 See `:on-boarding/main-title` for an example.
 ## Fix Mistakes